Dawa Geljen Sherpa – Founder & Trustee

 Sonam Sherpa – CITCNepal Engineer

-Sonam, CITCNepal Engineer’s, designed and managed the installation of a clean water system in his hometown, Lukla.
+Sonam, CITCNepal Engineer, designed and managed the installation of a clean water system in his hometown, Lukla.
 Sonam is part of an innovative group of young business people in Lukla who have been responsible for many strong initiatives that are changing the lives of the local people.
 They are the new generation of young educated leaders who have the skills and the knowledge to build strong futures for their communities.
+Sonam spent time in Japan learning techniques for constructing earthquake resistant buildings that have proved invaluable to CITC classroom building in Nepal.

 Ang Gombu Sherpa – Treasurer of CITC NGO in Nepal